The Heat Distribution of the Underdamped Langevin Equation: Introduction

 One important difference for the heat flow, between the overdamped and the underdamped cases, is the appearance of the kinetic energy contribution in the last case.
 This contribution is often called heat leakage \cite{arold_heat_2018}, since it is not captured in the overdamped case.
 It has been shown in the literature, that in some cases, while the dynamics are overdamped, the energetics is not.
-In these events, the energetics of the overdamped regime seems not to be the limiting case for the underdamped model. \cite{celani_anomalous_2012,dechant_underdamped_2017}.
-Herein, we will show that the heat distribution of the free particle is one of these events.
+In these events, the energetics of the overdamped regime seems not to be the limiting case for the underdamped model. \cite{celani_anomalous_2012,dechant_underdamped_2017, bo2013entropic, schmiedl2007efficiency, plata2020building}.
+Herein, we highlight that the heat distribution of the free particle is one of these events.

 Furthermore, the distributions derived are in agreement with the work of Rosinberg et al. \cite{rosinberg_heat_2016}, where it has been shown that the heat distribution in the underdamped regime obeys an integral fluctuation theorem, that can give estimates for the exponential tail of such distributions.
 The distributions found here demonstrate this exponential tail.
 Also, recently, Fodgeby has shown that the heat distribution in the underdamped regime of a harmonic trap has a symmetric exponential behavior in the equilibrium limit \cite{Fogedby_2020}.
-We recover his result in the asymptotic limit in our third case and extend to higher dimensions.
+We recover his result in the asymptotic limit in our third case and extend it to higher dimensions.

 This paper is organized as follows.
 In Sec.~\ref{sec2} we review the stochastic ther\-mo\-dy\-na\-mics of the Brownian particle.
-In Sec.~\ref{sec3} we give a pedagogical review in the path integral technique for quadratic second-order Lagrangians.
-In Sec.~\ref{sec4},\ref{sec5},\ref{sec6} we derive respectively, the heat distribution for the free particle, the linear potential, and the harmonic potential in 1D, 2D, and 3D.
-In Sec.~\ref{sec7} we discuss the results and compare qualitatively the distribution.
-We finish in Sec.~\ref{sec8} with a conclusion of the results.
+In Sec.~\ref{sec3} we calculate the characteristic function for the free, linear, and harmonic case as a preliminary step to obtain the heat distribution.
+We also study the central moments of the heat in these cases.
+In Sec.~\ref{sec4} we derive the heat distribution for the studied cases.
+Moreover, we investigate the role of the isotropy of the space in the linear case.
+In \ref{sec5} we discuss the results and compare qualitatively the distribution.
+We finish in Sec.~\ref{sec6} with a conclusion of the results.